Nearly every state saw population growth in 2023: These 8 didn’t, Census says

 About 700,000 people came to the South through domestic migration, moving from one region to another.
 More than 500,000 people moved to the South through international migration.

-The only state in the region that saw losses over the last year was Louisiana.
+The only states in the region that saw losses over the last year were Louisiana and West Virginia.
 Texas, Florida, Georgia, South Carolina, and North Carolina all saw population increases of 1% or more, the report found.

 The Midwest saw a moderate gain, a 0.2% increase, in population last year after two consecutive years of decline.
 In previous years, the Midwest saw population loss in Illinois and other areas due to higher migration to other regions, which steadied this year.

-Note: Editor’s Note: Two states in the South, Louisiana and West Virginia, saw population losses over the last year.
-A previous version of this story included incorrect information.